EOR and PEO — 13 min

-This is definitely not the best use case for sync comunication, the interruptions delayed all work and no deploy was done.
+This is definitely not the best use case for sync communication, the interruptions delayed all work and no deploy was done.

 If we think about the efficiency of our pipeline, it was definitely uneven and everything but swift.

-Async communication brings/enforces some of the long sought best practices such as:
+Asynchronous communication brings/enforces some of the long-sought best practices, such as:

-Example 4 with the same two people (as example 3) developing a set of tasks but resorting to async communication.
+Example 4 with the same two people (as example 3) developing a set of tasks but resorting to asynchronous communication.